martimy/stream_sense/README.md

-# stream_sense
+# Streamit App

-An app written and deployed suing streamlit
+An app written and deployed suing streamlit to display sensor data from InfluxDB.